- The Connexion export file shows an icon for Adobe PDF, Microsoft Word, Notepad, or some other program.

 - Connexion client

-Typically the Connexion client export file is not associated with any particular program.
+Typically the Connexion (client or browser) export file is not associated with any particular program.
 Under some circumstances it will get associated with Notepad, Adobe PDF, or some other program.

-Windows 7, 8/8.1, and 10 have a built-in command line utility called Assoc which can change file associations.
+Windows 10 has a built-in command line utility called Assoc which can change file associations.
 Here’s how to delete a file type association:

 The following steps require admin privileges and may require your IT department's assistance.